Dorsal slit: Dorsal genital slits in some African tribes

 A variety of "dorsal slit" circumcision was once predominant amongst the Maasai tribe of Kenya and Tanzania, and is still practised and found in many of the more remote regions of the very large area known as "Maasailand" generally.

 However, the Maasai operation is different in this: rather than a dorsal slit from the opening of the prepuce to the corona, a heart shaped "oval" is excised from the dorsum of the prepuce and the glans is pushed through this hole.
 Later the edges of the cut prepuce will heal.

 The prepuce is first cut off, leaving only a small part where the main veins are located, which is pulled down and the small hole through which the glans in pushed through is created.
 The remaining part is left hanging down, but the glans exposed.

-Formerly tribes that copied the Maasai like the numerous Kikuyu of Kenya also practised the same form of circumcision.
+Formerly tribes that copied the Maasai like the numerous Kikuyu, Embu and Meru of Kenya also practised the same form of circumcision.
 Photos of the operation and result are numerously found in specialized African books, such as Carol Beckwith and Tepelit Ole Saitoti's Maasai.

 There are words for the resultant "preputial flap" in the Maa and Gikuyu languages, and possibly in other African tongues.
 In Gikuyu the word, now archaic, is likely to be ngwati.

-Dorsal slit reversal
+Reversal

 According to Goodwin, the dorsal slit operation may be reversed by suturing the cut ends together, which restores the tissue to its normal position and recreates the foreskin.